Deep Reinforcement Learning

 • The Q-learning update is only applied on a random minibatch of those past experiences, not the last transitions.

-• This ensure the independence of the samples (non-correlated samples).
+• This ensures the independence of the samples (non-correlated samples).

 Experience replay memory